 Produced between September 1966 and July 1970, the HB Viva looked very different to its predecessor with American coke bottle styling.
 The front headlights became rectangular and the overall size of the car was larger.
 A new suspension system was introduced with double wishbone and coil springs (with integrated telescopic dampers) in the front, and trailing arms and coil springs at the back.

 Produced between 1970 and 1979, the HC was pretty similar to the HB mechanically, but featured upgraded styling and extra interior space created by re-positioning the bulkheads and redesigning the seating.
 The body was 2 inches wider and 1 inch longer than the HB and the coke bottle design was dropped in favour of straight lines.

 The HC range continued to be produced for 9 years with 640,863 cars being rolled off the production lines at Vauxhall’s Luton and Elsemere Port plants.

 The low running costs made the car popular with fleet managers and men with families, although it was in direct competition with the Ford Cortina.

 In 1979 the Viva was superceded by the Astra.

 Public Domain photo of a 1972 Vauxhall Viva HC 1256cc Estate photographed near Chipping Ongar

 An issue of Practical Classics magazine from October 1986 featuring the Viva GT and HB range.

 Free to share Public Domain photo of a 1973 Vauxhall Viva HC 4 door

-Vinyl roofs became uber cool in the 70s and we had a black one on our blue Ford Cortina to cover up a nasty scratch!
+Vinyl roofs became uber cool in the 70s, and my parents had a black one added to our blue Ford Cortina to cover up a nasty scratch!